Proud19/tripsage/backend/README.md

-- please use 'pnpm install' to install any dependencies rather than 'npm install'
+- please use `pnpm install` to install any dependencies rather than 'npm install'

-- pnpm start:dev to run
+- `pnpm start:dev` to run

-- nest generate resource <resource-name> to generate a new resource
+- `nest generate resource <resource-name>` to generate a new resource

+- `prisma generate` after changing the schema.prisma file